Striking Distance: Production

 When news about reshoots was reported, Columbia's then-current chairman Mark Canton said in an interview that he "couldn't be more enthusiastic" about the film, predicting it would be a "beyond-sizable hit".
 But in order to do so, the movie had to make a $30 million-plus profit at the box office.
 Canton was known for being heavily involved in several other films in earlier years that had very troubled productions and received negative receptions from audiences during test screenings.
-Those include Wes Craven's sci-fi horror film Deadly Friend, one of Willis's earlier box office flops The Bonfire of the Vanities, and John McTiernan's Last Action Hero.
+Those include Wes Craven's sci-fi horror film Deadly Friend, one of Willis' earlier box office flops The Bonfire of the Vanities, and John McTiernan's Last Action Hero.
 Just as he did with Striking Distance, Canton kept the news and rumors about problems on sets of those films and negative responses from test audiences from the public and demanded heavy changes on the films, which only ended up making matters worse.

-In Striking Distances case, for example, all the love/intimate scenes between Hardy and Jo were re-shot to make them sexier.
-Several dialogue scenes, such as the scene in the bar between Willis and Sizemore, were also cut to make the film's pace quicker.
+In Striking Distances case, for example, all the love/intimate scenes between Tom Hardy (Willis) and Jo Christman (Sarah Jessica Parker) were re-shot to make them sexier.
+Several dialogue scenes, such as a bar scene between Tom and Danny Detillo (Tom Sizemore), were also cut to make the film's pace quicker.
 The change in tone made Columbia change the title from Three Rivers to Striking Distance, as it now focused more on the action/thriller elements.
-Although his interference in the script and huge ego during filming caused problems with the production and the original cut, Willis was still very angry because he had to return for re-shoots, so much so that he blamed Herrington for it, despite the fact that Herrington defended Willis in interviews regarding problems with the film.
+Although his interference in the script and reported ego during filming caused problems with the production and the original cut, Willis was still very angry because he had to return for re-shoots, so much so that he blamed Herrington for it, despite the fact that Herrington defended Willis in interviews regarding problems with the film.
 According to cast and crew, Willis treated Herrington very poorly during both initial filming and re-shoots.